Introduction

 Surfers flock to the area too for the waves at nearby Porth Neigwl (Hell’s Mouth) and Port Ceiriad, and numerous surfing outfits will hire you wetsuits and boards if you forget yours!

-Other popular locations on the Llŷn Peninsula include the small fishing village of Aberdaron and the larger market town of Pwllheli.
+Other popular holiday locations on the Llŷn Peninsula include the small fishing village of Aberdaron, the coastal village of Nefyn and the town of Criccieth which has an imposing castle.

-Whilst the popular tourist village of Portmeirion is a perfect stop on the way to this area, along with nearby Porthmadog which is a popular, bustling small town at the end of the Ffestiniog and Welsh Highland Railway!
+Whilst the popular tourist village of Portmeirion is a perfect stop on the way to this area, along with nearby Porthmadog which is another popular, bustling town at the end of the Ffestiniog and Welsh Highland Railway!

-Our accommodation tips in Abersoch and the Llŷn Peninsula:
+The best places to stay in Abersoch and the Llŷn Peninsula

-Many people choose self-catering - Abersoch Holiday Homes offers cottages and holiday rental accommodation
+Many people choose self-catering options - Abersoch Holiday Homes offers cottages and holiday rental accommodation

 8. Llangollen